 Once you’ve calibrated your monitor then I would suggest working within a color profile that has a wide color gamut such as Adobe RGB 1998 or ProRGB.
 If you have spent all your time working in sRGB or CMYK then I’m sorry to break it to you but you should probably start over and not waste your money on the print at this point.

 Once your file is ready and you have decided on where you will print the photo, then you should check to see if that print lab (or your own printer) has a specific color profile that needs to be applied to the file.
 This is a critical step before hitting the print button.

-Despite all industry best practices that I follow, I never ship a print to a client without having personally inspected the piece and approved it.
 There are a lot of factors that go into printing.
 Many of which can be addressed by the steps I’ve outlined above but even then it’s impossible for a machine or another person to know exactly what your vision is.
 Only you know what your intended vision is supposed to look like so it’s your responsibility to ensure that the final output meets all of your standards.
 Prints are the only medium for your work with which you can control all the aspects in which the piece is presented.
 Take advantage of this unique medium and do your personal vision justice!